DhaouadiFiras/Website/content/posts/gnuplot.md

 3. Add more resolution points to the curves.
 4. Customize the key.

 But first, let us define some line styles.
-It helps to have some predefined styles you set at your own convenience for future uses :
+It helps to have some predefined styles which can come in handy for future uses :

 ```gnuplot
 set style line 1 lc rgb '#dd181f' lt 1 lw 2 dt 2